knewyousir/webFEF-session-9/README.md

 }
 ```

-2) JavaScript and css for nav-sub
+#### JavaScript and css for nav-sub

+Before we start check out [this article](https://css-tricks.com/quick-reminder-that-details-summary-is-the-easiest-way-ever-to-make-an-accordion/) on the simplest way to create an accordion.

 ```css
 .nav-sub {